 Final Thoughts

-German Shepherds are intelligent and expressive, and their ear position will often display their mood.
+German Shepherds are intelligent and expressive, and their ear position often displays their mood.
 When trying to figure out what your dog is telling you, the key takeaway is that you should always look at his overall body language.